 There are other Council bylaws that may apply and controls under other legislation, such as for noise, dog control, liquor in public places, and parking control.

 • Kaikoura is a Zero Waste Community, visit Innovative Waste Kaikoura centre to recycle your empty cans, drink bottles and packaging or glass bottles and/or dump rubbish.

 For more information see our Recycling and Rubbish page.

 Blanket-banning freedom camping is not allowed under NZ law.
-A number of Councils who have tried to do this have encountered legal difficulties over the issue.
-In addition tourism (including freedom camping) is an important part of our local economy and we must find solutions that continue to encourage visitors to our District whilst managing their impacts more effectively.
-This is a complex issue that needs thorough planning and the involvement of all affected stakeholders to ensure we get the best solutions possible for everyone.
+In addition, tourism (including freedom camping) is an important part of our local economy.
+We must find solutions that continue to encourage visitors to our District whilst managing their impacts more effectively.

 Freedom camping is one of a number of issues Council is currently managing.
 We have a small ratepayer base, a limited budget and, especially post-earthquake, a lot of challenges and costs to meet.
 We’ll continue to do our best to work with affected parties to improve the situation.